How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Test SSL Configuration

 Run your SSL configuration through SSL Labs’ test.
 You’re aiming for at least an A grade.
-If you’re starting from scratch, Hostinger offers VPS instances with one-click SSL setup that typically scores A+ out of the box.
 In my testing, properly configured SSL certificates improve trust metrics by 40% or more compared to HTTP-only sites.

 Backups are your insurance policy.
 I set up automated daily backups using rsync, which creates incremental copies that only transfer changed files.
 Here’s the command I use: